 WARLPIRI EDUCATION AND TRAINING TRUST

-Since then the trust has invested over $34 million across five focus areas designed to meet community-identified education priorities:
+Since then the trust has invested over $57million across five focus areas designed to meet community-identified education priorities:

-- Children and families supports Warlpiri governance and staff in childcare services in the four communities and delivers a playgroup in Willowra in partnership with World Vision Australia.
+- Children and families supports Warlpiri governance and staff in early childhood services in Yuendumu and delivers a playgroup in Willowra in partnership with World Vision Australia.

-- Language and culture in schools supports communities to maintain culture by funding country visits, Warlpiri language curriculum development and wages for Warlpiri teachers and elders.
+- Language and culture in schools supports communities to maintain culture by funding country visits, Warlpiri language curriculum development and wages for and elders to teach in the classroom and on country.
 Read more

 - Secondary school support funds interstate excursions for school students and students away at boarding school.

-We support an advisory committee of majority Yapa members who design, plan and monitor WETT-funded initiatives.
-One representative each from the four communities are joined by one each from Newmont Goldcorp and the CLC, and an independent education expert.
+We work with an advisory committee of majority Yapa members who design, plan and monitor WETT-funded initiatives.
+Four representatives from the four communities are joined by one each from Newmont and the CLC.

 The committee meets at least three times a year and advises the directors of the Kurra Aboriginal Corporation whose members are traditional owners of the mine site.
 The Kurra directors then decide how exactly to spend the royalties paid by Newmont Goldcorp to the corporation for the WETT.